nangtani/blender-import-lwo/README.md

 ## fake-addon

 The addon included here is the most basic addon possible.
 All it does is print out a message when it is installed and another one when it is removed.
-However all addons have required to have version tuple.
-This version can be read back through blender.
+However all addons are required to have version tuple.
+This version ID of the addon can be read back through blender via python.
 This is the test we use:

 ```
     expect_version = (0, 0, 1)